RobertImbrie/Portfolio/Tutorial: Create a README for your GitHub profile.md

+# Some notes from the author

 Hi, my name is Robbie Imbrie!
-I'm an aspiring technical writer and I've created these writing samples for my portfolio.
-I decided to share some notes about my process below.
+You're probably reading this because I've applied for a job at your company.
+Since most of the documentation I've worked on is internal, I've created these writing samples instead.
+I've also included notes on my process below.

+## My process

-After conducting an audience analysis, I determined all four samples would be directed at users who are new to both coding and GitHub.
+I started this sample by conducting an audience analysis, during which I determined all four samples would be directed at users who are new to both coding and GitHub.
 As a result, I've used a friendly, encouraging tone.

 I also assumed these samples would be part of GitHub's existing documentation, which influenced which information I decided to include.
 For example, since GitHub's introductory "Hello World" tutorial has a detailed explanation of repositories, I only included a brief summary in my tutorial.

-I used several sources for my writing samples.
+Finally, I used several sources for my writing samples.
 For grammar and formatting, I followed the [Microsoft style guide](https://docs.microsoft.com/en-us/style-guide/welcome/).
 For appearance, I used [GitHub's guides](https://guides.github.com/activities/hello-world/) as inspiration.
 For overall structure, I used [Divio's four-part documentation system](https://documentation.divio.com/structure/).

 Thank you for your time.
-I look forward to hearing from you soon!
+I hope you enjoy the sample below!

 # Introduction